-In ".hlp" files, lines anywhere with '' or '#' in the first column are ignored, as they are assumed to be comments.
-Blank lines outside of the !!TEXT field are ignored.
-Leading white space is stripped, which can be a problem for maintaining indentation in formatted plain text.
-To add a space which will not be stripped, use the HTML escape " ".
+In .hlp files, outside of !!TEXT and !!HTML blocks (described below), lines with '\' or '#' in the first column are ignored, as they are assumed to be comments.
+Lines that begin in the first column with "!!(space)" (space character following two exclamation points) anywhere are also ignored, as comments.
+Blank lines outside of the !!TEXT and !!HTML fields are ignored.
+Leading white space is stripped from all lines read, which can be a problem for maintaining indentation in formatted plain text.
+To add a space which will not be stripped, one can use the HTML escape " ".

-The following '!!' keywords can appear in ".hlp" files.
+The following '!!' keywords can appear in .hlp files.
 These are recognized only in upper case, and must start in the first text column.